 - The companies are in a stable market segment, especially considering the rising senior population.

 - Dividend Yield (12-Month Trailing): 7.36%

 Alaris is an equity company.
 It provides cash and takes up equity in businesses that require financial assistance without giving up control.
 Alaris’ interest in the businesses it invests in is mostly financial.

-This is a powerful strategy that worked well in the company’s favor after the great recession and triggered a powerful bull run.
+This is a powerful strategy that worked well in the company’s favour after the great recession and triggered a powerful bull run.

-- The yield is quite powerful, though the company switched from monthly to quarterly dividends.
+- The yield is powerful, though the company switched from monthly to quarterly dividends.

 - Alaris is more vulnerable during a financial crisis compared to many other businesses since its capital is tied to relatively small businesses.

 Timbercreek Financial Stock/Atrium Mortgage Stock